OMNI LAW

 How is IP handled in a joint venture?

-JV agreements typically distinguish between three categories of IP: background IP (each party’s pre-existing IP), foreground IP (IP created within the JV), and third-party IP (licensed in by the JV).
-Background IP is usually licensed to the JV, not transferred outright, with field-of-use, territory, and exclusivity carefully scoped.
+Joint venture agreements often distinguish between background IP, foreground IP, and third-party IP.
+Background IP is each party’s pre-existing intellectual property.
+Foreground IP is intellectual property created through the joint venture.
+Third-party IP is intellectual property licensed from outside the venture.
+Background IP is often licensed to the joint venture, rather than transferred outright, with field-of-use, territory, and exclusivity carefully scoped.
 Foreground IP ownership is negotiated based on who creates it, who funds the development, and how each party will use it after the JV ends.

 What is a change-of-control provision in a JV agreement?

-A change-of-control provision is a clause that triggers consequences when one of the JV parents is acquired by a third party.
-Common triggers include the right of the non-acquired parent to require a buyout of the acquired parent’s JV interest, the right to terminate the JV, or restrictions on transferring the JV interest to the acquirer.
-Without one, a parent can find itself in business with a competitor or hostile acquirer it never agreed to work with.
+A change-of-control provision is a clause that triggers consequences when one of the joint venture parties is acquired by a third party or undergoes a major ownership change.
+The agreement may give the other party a right to approve the transfer, require a buyout, terminate the JV, or restrict transfer of the JV interest to the acquirer.
+Without a change-of-control provision, a parent can find itself in business with a competitor or hostile acquirer it never agreed to work with.

 What tax issues should I plan for in a joint venture?